 - Khatts Springs – separate facilities for men and women

-- Desert Safari – guided tour in a 4×4
+- Desert Safari – guided tour in a 4×4, can be arranged by the hotel

 - Fresh red roses in the room on arrival 🙂